Harold Elliott (Australian Army officer): Western Front

 In March 1918, a British Army captain was apprehended in Corbie looting champagne.
-The culprit was handed over the military police, and Elliott posted a proclamation that the next officer found looting would be publicly hanged in the village market square, in emulation of the actions of Major General Robert Craufurd.
+The culprit was handed over to the military police, and Elliott posted a proclamation that the next officer found looting would be publicly hanged in the village market square, in emulation of the actions of Major General Robert Craufurd.
 He reasoned that the enlisted men could not be expected to refrain from looting if officers set a bad example.
 The Second Battle of Villers-Bretonneux in April 1918, was another famous victory, praised by Marshal Ferdinand Foch for its "altogether astonishing valiance".
 Elliott was again mentioned in despatches, and made a Companion of the Order of the Bath.